loijord/digiklase/README.md

-This is a site for developer use
+This is a development site of "digiklase"

-For user use please visit
+For production use, go to https://loijord.github.io/digiklase/